CoderVaibhav18/Uber-Clone/Backend/README.md

 ## Endpoint: `/users/logout`

 ### Description
-This endpoint is used to log out a user by clearing the authentication token and store blacke listed token in db and expires in 24h.
+This endpoint is used to log out a user by clearing the authentication token and storing a blacklisted token in the database that expires in 24 hours.
 If the token is stored in a cookie, it is cleared from the client.

 ---